-As we make our way through the oppressive heat of July, we’ve been examining the old ice dealers of Cecil County.
-As a result of our earlier posts on this subject, a reader asked about how Howard’s Pond on East Main Street at the Big Elk Creek got its name.
+As we endure the oppressive heat of July, we’ve been examining the old ice dealers of Cecil County.
+Following our earlier posts on this subject, a reader asked how Howard’s Pond on East Main Street at the Big Elk Creek got its name.

 Here’s a little more information on this.

-Jacob A. Howard decided to build an ice pond on his meadow at the east end of town in 1867 and the project was completed that December.
+Jacob A. Howard decided to build an ice pond on his meadow at the east end of town in 1867, and the project was completed in December.
 While the principal purpose was to provide an annual supply of ice, the pond also made a fine skating park, providing a “long-needed place of amusement for the young folks in winter,” the Whig reported.

 Over the next few months, he filled his ice house so that when the season of “annual scarcity arrived,” Elkton was well supplied with the sought-after commodity.
 When the harvest wasn’t underway, it could be used for skating.
 “The juveniles have been looking over the banks of the new park with wistful eyes on the broadsheet of glassy ice and hope Mr. Howard gets that ice house filled when the embargo on their skating upon it would be removed,“ the paper observed that winter.